Applying Machine Learning Techniques To Intermediate-Length Cascade Decays: Identification of Optimized Variables

-Comparing Tables~\ref{tab:scans-DL} and~\ref{tab:scans-HL}, it is evident that using the triplet of HL variables $(\text{MET}, \Delta_{4}, m_{+-\gamma})$ results in a better resolution for the mass differences compared to the DL variables.
-The biases in $\alpha$, $\beta$ and $\gamma$ for larger values of $S/B$ are also absent.
+Given the relatively large dimensionality of the DL inputs, combined with finite training samples and network parameters, it is hard for the DL network to converge towards the global minimum of the loss function.
+Within the limitations of our analysis, we find that identification of the optimal set of HL variables leads to a better convergence towards the global minimum.
+This is evident from comparing the resolution for mass differences (Tables~\ref{tab:scans-DL} and~\ref{tab:scans-HL}).
 The overall mass scale however still remains unresolved.
 In the next two sections, we will further improve the performance of the neural networks in order to determine the spins of the new particles and measure the overall mass scale at a much higher precision.
 In order to achieve this goal, we will first purify the signal in the data by passing the data through the HL classifier network (trained at the testing spectrum), and apply the discovery cut, which eliminates $99.5$\% of background events in each network.
 Since this corresponds to a roughly $50\%$ efficiency for signal events, it results in an enhancement in S/B by a factor of $\sim 100$.

 We can also estimate S/B, without prior knowledge of the overall mass scale.
-This will be used in the second stage of the analysis.
+This will be used in the second stage of the analysis, where we employ ensemble-based methods.
 We have

 where $\epsilon_{S}$ is evaluated in the network with the highest $\epsilon_{S}/\sqrt{\epsilon_{B}}$ after applying the discovery cut, using signal events generated at the testing spectrum. $\epsilon_{\rm S+B}$ is the efficiency of the discovery cut on the actual data.
 In other words, $\epsilon_B$ and $\epsilon_S$ are parameters obtained from simulations, while $\epsilon_{S+B}$ is measured from data.
 Figure~\ref{fig: CS-det} shows the accuracy of this procedure.